spcl/serverless-benchmarks/README.md

 ### Benchmark

 This command is used to build, deploy, and execute serverless benchmark in cloud.
-The example below runs the benchmark `110.dynamic-html` on AWS:
+The example below invokes the benchmark `110.dynamic-html` on AWS via the standard HTTP trigger.

 ```
 ./sebs.py benchmark invoke 110.dynamic-html test --config config/example.json --deployment aws --verbose
 ```

-To configure your benchmark, change settings in the config file or use commandline options.
+To configure your benchmark, change settings in the config file or use command-line options.
 The full list is available by running `./sebs.py benchmark invoke --help`.

 Additionally, we provide a regression option to execute all benchmarks on a given platform.
 The example below demonstrates how to run the regression suite with `test` input size on AWS.

 ```
 ./sebs.py benchmark regression test --config config/example.json --deployment aws